okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/create-manage-okta-aerial/main/index.md

 <dt><strong>Products</strong></dt>
 <dd>Products are Okta-determined sets of features.
 With the Okta Aerial API, you can view subscribed products for an Aerial account and enable a subset of products to orgs.
 Example products include SSO, AMFA, and LCM.</dd>
 <dt><strong>Features</strong></dt>
 <dd>Features are bundled within products but may also be offered separately, for example, Early Access features.
-Most features are pushed from parent to child org.</br>
+Most features are pushed from parent to child org.</dd>
-**Note:** Some features, such as Workflows, aren’t synced between parent and child orgs.</dd>
 <dt><strong>Okta objects</strong></dt>
 <dd>Okta objects can include policies, settings, apps, and groups.
-Configure Okta objects using either the Admin Console or Okta Management APIs.</br>
+Configure Okta objects using either the Admin Console or Okta Management APIs.</dd>
-**Note:** Configured Okta Objects aren’t synced between parent and child orgs.</dd>

 </dl>
--->

 ## Register an Okta Aerial API client